colinccook/me/Powershell/README.md

 I've assembled a few Powershell scripts that I use for personal and work purposes:

+> :warning: **Running Powershell from strangers**: Be careful running commands to call from Powershell online and only run from sources you trust/have reviewed yourself.

 ### Development machine set-up scripts
 Given a new Windows installation, I wanted to automate the most I could when installing pre-requisites on your machine.